mcpherson-and-mayer/Promachos/README.md

-The object origin is identified as soon as the object is recognized, which means that if an object is brought into the frame, it's origin location begins towards the edge of the frame, rather than where it is "placed" to begin tracking.  //Is this a bug?
-Expected behavior?
+The object origin is identified as soon as the object is recognized, which means that if an object is brought into the frame, it's origin location begins towards the edge of the frame, rather than where it is "placed" to begin tracking.

 ## License